signal18/docs.signal18.io/03.usage/01.console/docs.md

 ## Console Client Usage

-**replication-manager** provide an interactive console client to interact with your clusters
+**replication-manager** provides an interactive console client to interact with your clusters.

 Start the interactive console via: